marcpaterno/spack_retreat/plan-for-standard-builds.md

 Details of the CI testing process, the conditions that must be met for a PR to be accepted, and the responsibilities on various parties in maintaining the tests are described below.

 1. The SciSoft team will use the LArSoft CI system to build and test the development head of each LArSoft repository as needed, such as when triggered by a PR to a LArSoft repository from any source (the experiments or SciSoft).
-   Each PR or collection of associated PRs to one or more LArSoft repositories must pass all CI tests for all LArSoft repositories.
+   Each PR or collection of associated PRs to LArSoft repositories must pass all CI tests for all LArSoft repositories.
    In addition, PRs must meet a set of additional requirements before they can be accepted.
    Those additional requirements will be proposed, documented and maintained separately by the SciSoft team.
-   It is the responsibility of the submitter of the PR to fix test failures, or to arrange to have them fixed.
+   It is the responsibility of the submitter of the PR to fix test failures address issues related to the other requirements, or to arrange to have them fixed.

 2. Once the CI tests for LArSoft are passed, the CI tests for each experiment that uses LArSoft are run.